 Session 1: October 26-29, 2020

-A modest registration fee includes all program fees for both weeks at Oblate Renewal Center, readings, leadership assessments and select meals.
+A modest registration fee includes all program fees for both weeks including readings and leadership assessments.
 The program is generously supported by a gift from Lilly Endowment Inc.

 There is no cost to apply.
 Upon acceptance into the Foundations of Christian Leadership program, you will receive an invitation to register.
 We require the $150 registration fee to secure your spot in the cohort.